-When there are growing calls for a major amendment of the 2017 Constitution, it would also be a good time for concerned parties to look back what has been attempted to as much as what has been achieved and failed, regarding our natural resources and environment, and find the best way to address them together for the best interests of the country and the people at large as a new opportunity is provided as such.
+When there are growing calls for a major amendment of the 2017 Constitution, it would also be a good time for concerned parties to look back at what has been attempted as much as what has been achieved and failed, regarding our natural resources and environment, and find the best way to address them together for the best interests of the country and the people at large as a new opportunity is provided as such.

-The Dialogue Forum, therefore, would cordially like to invite you to explore the way to address natural resources and environmental management fort the best interests of the country and the people in this challenging time in its Dialogue Forum 8: The Environmental Challenges under Thailand’s Constitutions: Progress or Setbacks at SEA-Junction 408, Bangkok Art and Culture Centre, on November 24, 2020 (4.30 pm-7 pm)
+The Dialogue Forum, therefore, would cordially like to invite you to explore the way to address natural resources and environmental management for the best interests of the country and the people in this challenging time in its Dialogue Forum 8: The Environmental Challenges under Thailand’s Constitutions: Progress or Setbacks at SEA-Junction 408, Bangkok Art and Culture Centre, on November 24, 2020 (4.30 pm-7 pm)

 **In accordance with the COVID-19 regulation, please confirm your participation ahead of the event (limited seats available) at FB Messenger: Bangkok Tribune News FB Page